Synopsis_Basic Ordering Agreement Sustainment Track (BOAST) Program

 Quick Summary

 The U.S. Army Contracting Command - Detroit Arsenal (ACC-DTA) is soliciting requests for an "on-ramp" opportunity to establish Basic Ordering Agreements (BOAs) under the Basic Ordering Agreement Sustainment Track (BOAST) program.
 This initiative aims to provide an efficient and flexible method for acquiring a wide range of Class IX supplies for Army equipment maintenance.
-Requests are due by March 19, 2026.
+Responses are due by October 2, 2026.

 Contract Details

-- Type: Basic Ordering Agreements (BOAs) for future orders.
+- Type: Basic Ordering Agreement (BOA) for Class IX supplies.

-- Duration: BOAs will be valid for up to five (5) years from the effective date.
+- Duration: BOAs will be valid for up to five (5) years from the effective date of execution.

 Submission & Evaluation